Silent Ethos in Corporate Sphere

 The following week, I was at the desk of another junior colleague then he unexpectedly shared with me some of his displeasure on the job.
 Of course I know that work is not all that rosy but I had no idea the guy was struggling that much.
 I listened to him talk, shared some of my personal experiences on the job with him and in conclusion advised him to just Farabale (calm down).
 His present experiences happen to the best of us who are on a growth curve.

-The basic and important tip you should know is that humility does not make you stupid rather it opens for you the door to people’s heart.
-Don’t fake it, be humble from a genuine heart , a heart willing to serve and learn.
+The basic and important tip you should know is that humility does not make you stupid rather it opens for you the door to people’s hearts.
+Don’t fake it, be humble from a genuine heart, a heart willing to serve and learn.
 It is important that you are willing to serve and learn but these cannot be achieved if you have no humility and you always feel pressured to prove a point.

-Personally, I come from a family where I am respected as the first born of the family so I rarely run errands.
+Personally, I come from a family where I am respected as the firstborn of the family so I rarely run errands.
 But as a starter /youngest at work, I ran errands for my bosses, then got back to my desk to meet my professional deliverables.
 I must confess, it was displeasing to me at first but with time I used the errands time to mentally cool off and have breaths of fresh air under the sun😀 escaping the chilly Air Conditioner.

 If you pay enough attention; in serving others, your character is being helped to get better, your skills are sharpened and you are opened to better opportunities.